salaboy/from-monolith-to-k8s/README.md

 - Default Dockerfile with CMD instead use ENTRYPOINT

 ### Challenges
-- Choose the best tool for your team: in this example using the Spring Cloud Gateway made sense as the team already had some Java Knowledge in house, but other reverse proxies provide the same functionality.
+- **Choose the best tool for your team**: in this example using the Spring Cloud Gateway made sense as the team already had some Java Knowledge in house, but other reverse proxies provide the same functionality.
-- Running behind a reverse proxy: depending on how flexible your applications, running web applications behind web proxies might require more advanced configurations such as Headers forwarding, tokens forwarding and sometimes path rewrites.
+- **Running behind a reverse proxy**: depending on how flexible your applications, running web applications behind web proxies might require more advanced configurations such as Headers forwarding, tokens forwarding and sometimes path rewrites.
-- When we start talking about user interfaces we need to think about authorization and authentication and probably identity management or social logins.
+- **Securty (Authentication & Authorization)**: When we start talking about user interfaces we need to think about authorization and authentication and probably identity management or social logins.
 This topic is on purpose left out of the workshop as solutions might vary depending on the actual requirements and integrations required by your Cloud Native applications.
 For OpenID connect with OAuth 2.0 support [Dex is becoming quite popular, you can check it out here](https://github.com/dexidp/dex).